SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/05-Templating-Concepts.md

 This clear **distinction** between **logic and data** makes our code much **easier to read and work on**.

+This is a pattern in which an object called **subject** maintains a list of dependant objects and notifies them of any state changes, usually through calling one of their methods.

+The **Observer** pattern facilitates good object-oriented design and promotes loose coupling.

+# Common Participants

+[image assetsSrc="js-application-design-patterns-15.png" /]

+- **Subject**: contains collection of observers.

+It can add or remove observers as needed.
+Implements an interface that allows observed objects to be added or removed - `subscribe()`, `unsubscribe()`.

+Sends notifications to the observers attached to it.

+- **Observer**: has an interface that sends updates to objects that need to be notified of a subject's changes of state.

+[image assetsSrc="JS-Back-End-ExpressJs-and-Templating-1.png" /]

 [/slide]

 [slide hideTitle]